Getting to Know Chardonnay

 • Lighter Chardonnays (often unoaked or lightly oaked) are crisper and fruitier and pair well with seafood, roast chicken and vegetables.

-Now that you know more about Chardonnay, why not increase your wine knowledge and get to know Red and White Blends | Shiraz | Chenin Blanc | Cabernet Sauvignon | Merlot Pinotage | Rosé | Unusual Wine Varietals
+Now that you know more about Chardonnay, get to know Red and White Blends | Shiraz | Chenin Blanc | Cabernet Sauvignon | Merlot Pinotage | Rosé | Unusual Wine Varietals